jcolot/django-dyncss/README.rst

-`Django DynCSS <https://github.com/jcolot/django-dyncss>`_ is an extension to `Django <https://github.com/django/django>`_ which adds the possibility to store css files in the Django DB.
+`Django DynCSS <https://github.com/jcolot/django-dyncss>`_ is an extension to `Django <https://github.com/django/django>`_ which adds the possibility to store css files in the Django DB with simple versioning.

 Installation
 ============